 Even the most beautiful designer radiators are subject to basic chemical reactions such as rust and leaks.
-With central heating being reliant on water to make it work, unless you do something to prevent it, it is inevitable that the water will begin to react with the steel.
+With central heating being reliant on water to make it work, unless you do something to prevent it, the water will inevitably begin to react with the steel.

 Whenever you replace your central heating system, make sure the plumber fitting it flushes it out in order to remove any debris and reduce the risk of corrosion.
 After the system has been flushed, a corrosion inhibitor needs to be added for extra protection.
 Although it will not prevent corrosion happening completely, it will certainly slow it down.
 To continue the protection, additional chemical treatments need to be added on a regular basis.

 Alternatively, you could use a magnetic filter.
 Any iron oxide that develops in the system will be attracted to the magnet.
 After the filter is fixed, water will flow through it and any iron oxide crystals that have begun to form will be collected in it before they have a chance to do any harm.